3 Sources

 1

 .
-The agency also called on digital companies to prevent the circulation of these images by strengthening content moderation with investment in detection technologies1
+The agency also urged AI developers implement safety measures through safety-by-design approaches and demanded that digital companies prevent the circulation of such material by strengthening content moderation with investment in detection technologies2

 Navi